 Epica Professional Pet Nail Clipper

-When you want strength, the Epica Professional Pet Nail Clipper (found here on Amazon) is the go to.
+When you want strength, the Epica Professional Pet Nail Clipper (found here on Amazon) (paid link) is the go to.
 It is so strong it can cut a piece of 1/8 inch diameter dowel in no time.
 Plus, the cut is clean.
 They may not look like much, but the circular blades surround the nail for a clean cut every time.

 Another good point is that these clippers come with a lifetime warranty, and they are very sturdy.
 They should fit comfortably inside your hand as well.